iankelk/iankelk.github.io/blog/2023-11-26-stateless/index.md

 Notice that when the woman asks her second question, she has to reiterate the entire previous conversation, complete with tags on who said what.
 Can you imagine talking to a person where every time it was your turn to speak, you had to repeat the entire conversation up to that point?
 This is how ChatGPT (and all current LLMs) work.
 They require using their own outputs, plus the prompts that generated these outputs, to be prepended to the start of every new prompt from the user.

 These models are termed "autoregressive" due to their method of generating text one piece at a time, building upon the previously generated text.
 The word "auto" comes from the Greek  "autós," meaning "self," and "regressive" is derived from "regress," which in this case refers to predicting future values based on past values.
-Thus, "autoregressive" pretty much means the model "makes new predictions based on its own previous predictions."
+Thus, "autoregressive" pretty much means "makes new predictions based on its own previous predictions."

 In LLMs, the model predicts the next word or token in a sequence based on all the words or tokens that have come before it.
 That's *all* of it, not just the current question being asked in a long back-and-forth chat conversation.
 In humans, we naturally maintain coherence and context in a conversation by just... instinctively participating in the conversation.